Scholarships and Internships

 Who is eligible?

-Physics majors who have a GPA > 3.2 (HS) if a freshman, or college if an FIU upper classman student GPA in physics/astronomy/math
+Physics majors who have a GPA > 3.0 if a freshman, sophomore or junior in physics or math, with an academic interest in astronomy.

 Applications will also be judged on economic need.